Volunteer

 • Request your final verification letter using the Verification Letter Request in MyImpactPage.

-• We do not provide letters after each shift, each event, or as progress updates.
+• We do not provide letters after each service day, each service session, or as progress updates.

 • After the letter is issued, we will upload a copy to your profile so you can download it later.